Rayvid/men-microservice-skeleton/README.md

 # No transpiler (M)EN microservice skeleton

 Simple Node.js based micro service skeleton.
-Mongo initialization is lazy, so can be used w/o actual mongo server running.
+Mongo initialization is lazy, on first call, so can be launched w/o mongo server running.

 It slowly evolved as a result of my own experience of solving similar problems in multiple projects, with teams of very different skill level.
 So I am outsourcing it to shortcut others and hopefully to get some contributions we all will benefit from.

 ## Modules vs infrastructure code duplication

 Some infra code duplication in microservices is ok.
-It allows you to finetune particular behaviour w/o making logic branch in the module, but you should be moving independent reusable blocks into modules.
+It allows you to finetune particular behaviour w/o making logic branch in the module, but you should be moving independent reusable blocks into the modules normally (potentially exceptions and some utils there moved into the modules in future).

 ## Code style this project is compatible with